searchs/ci/README.md

 # ci
 Building a Continuous Delivery pipeline just for demos.
 Proper practice of proper principles leads to proper deliveries

+## Solutions Design View
+* What's the goal of CD?
+* What do you want the CD to do?
+* Is goal SLA based?
+* Is solution language or language agnostic?
+* Readable Reports? - UI based report easily understood by Business and Tech teams

 ## Test Framework - Architect stuff